-21 Christmas Eve Dinner Ideas That Take 40 Minutes or Less
+60 Christmas Eve Dinner Ideas That Take One Hour or Less

 When you know you’ll spend Christmas Day whipping up a fabulous feast, it’s easy to fall back on Chinese takeout for dinner on Christmas Eve.
 You want something tasty, but you’ve also got a million other things to do.
-Before you pick up the phone, consider one of these 21 Christmas Eve dinner ideas, all of which happen to take 40 minutes or less to make.
+Before you pick up the phone, consider one of these 60 Christmas Eve dinner ideas, all of which happen to take one hour or less to make.
 From main courses, like hearty vegetarian pasta and roasted chicken, to side dishes, like creamy polenta and quinoa salad, there's something on this list to suit the entire family.

 A classic Italian recipe that feels fancy (especially if you nail the pronunciation), but it actually requires just four ingredients if you don’t count salt and pepper.